 What is your cancellation policy for all river trips?

-We have a 24-hour Change/Cancellation Policy for our Whitewater Rafting Adventures and Teton Views Floats.
-We have a 48-hour Change/Cancellation Policy for our Breakfast and Overnight Combo Trips.
+We have a 48-hour Change/Cancellation Policy for our Whitewater Rafting Adventures and Teton Views Floats.
 For larger groups and for all of our Package Trips, we have a 1-week Change/Cancellation Policy.
 Your prepayment is fully refundable if we cancel your trip due to extreme weather, or if we receive your notice within the specified time period.